ezir-cloud/ezir-rest/Doc/githubrepoapi_algorithm.md

 * Every url which is used to search the results in the github is passed in function arguments.Each function call by job.
 Every job is scheduled by one min.
 The job details are saved in sqlite database using sqlalchemy.
 Table name is
-githubapijob . columns are JobId, JobType,CreatedAt, UpdatedAt, JobObject, Jobstatus, Joblog, previousjobid.
+githubapijob . columns are JobId, JobType,CreatedAt, UpdatedAt, JobObject, Jobstatus, Joblog, previousjobid, retry_failed_jobs.

 * Pass job id in add.job argument and use job id to job function if api work properly then job status is complete.